-Source: NYC Taxi & Limousine Commission's Monthly Indicators and FHV Base Aggregate reports. https://toddwschneider.com/dashboards/nyc-taxi-ridehailing-uber-lyft-data/
+Source: NYC Taxi & Limousine Commission's Monthly Indicators and FHV Base Aggregate reports. https://toddwschneider.com/dashboards/nyc-taxi-ridehailing-uber-lyft-data/.

 A key contributor to rising congestion in the pre-COVID-19 pandemic period was the explosive growth of high-volume (application-based) FHVs.
 While the number of yellow taxicabs is capped at 13,587 vehicles, prior to 2018, there was no cap on the number of FHVs.41 Between 2010 and 2019, companies such as Uber and Lyft dramatically expanded their operations, and the number of registered FHVs, licensed drivers, and trips doubled.42 By fall 2019, there were more than 100,000 FHVs on the road, and taxis and FHVs made up 48 percent of all vehicles circulating in the Manhattan CBD.43 The business model of the taxi and FHV industries requires drivers to cruise without passengers, increasing vehicle-miles traveled (VMT) in the Manhattan CBD.
 A large proportion of VMT for both taxi and high-volume FHVs is associated with cruising without passengers.
-In the fourth quarter of 2019 (prior to the COVID-19 pandemic), approximately 45 percent of yellow cabs' VMT within the Manhattan CBD were associated with cruising, while approximately 30 percent of high-volume FHVs' VMT within the Manhattan CBD were associated with cruising (including empty travel to a ride hail's pickup location).44 Frequent double-parking by these vehicles further contributes to congestion.
+In the fourth quarter of 2019 (prior to the COVID-19 pandemic), approximately 45 percent of yellow cabs' VMT within the Manhattan CBD were associated with cruising, while approximately 30 percent of high-volume FHVs' VMT within the Manhattan CBD were associated with cruising the vehicles further contributes to congestion.